AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

     In a block-DAG, the \emph{main chain} is the continuous chain of primary parents from the best block to the genesis block.
 Blocks that are part of the main chain are \emph{on-main}, and blocks that are not are \emph{off-main}%
 }

-Let's limit DAG-chain blocks to two parents.
+Let's limit block-DAG blocks to two parents.
 If the best block has two parents, then each parent will have a *subgraph of blocks* between itself and the *most recent common primary ancestor* of the two parents.
 The subgraph which takes priority is that of the *prioritized parent's ancestry*.
 If that subgraph is a chain, then the ordering and execution of blocks is trivial.
 If it is not, then there must be another subgraph within that subgraph, and this algorithm is applied recursively.